WELCOME TO OUR NEWEST ROSSIES!

 YOUR ARRIVAL AND WHAT TO EXPECT

-Rossies that have submitted their travel information and are arriving the weekend of December 30-January 1 will be greeted by Ross Vet staff and Orientation Leaders at the airport.
-Transportation will be provided for students only to campus or to your off-campus apartment.
+Rossies that have submitted their travel information and are arriving the weekend of April 28-30 will be greeted by Ross Vet staff and Orientation Leaders at the airport.
+Transportation will be provided for students (and their permanent companion) to campus or to your off-campus apartment; guests arriving with a student will be transported with their student if space permits on the shuttle bus.

 Helpful Hints At Airport: